aixplain/model-interfaces/docs/user/model_setup.md

 ### The environment variables

- - `ASSET_DIR`: The relative or absolute path of the model artefacts directory (ASSET_URI) on your system.
+ - `ASSET_DIR`: The relative or absolute path of the model artifacts directory (ASSET_URI) on your system.
 This defaults to current directory.
- - `ASSET_URI`: The name of the model artefacts directory.
+ - `ASSET_URI`: The name of the model artifacts directory.
 The default name is `asset`.